wavefrontHQ/docs/pages/doc/ui_dashboards.md

 You have several options for creating a dashboard:

-* Select **Dashboards > Create Dashboard**, drag in the Metrics or New Chart widget, and follow the wizard to create a single-chart or multi-chart dashboard.
+* Select **Dashboards > Create Dashboard**, drag in the Data or New Chart widget, and follow the wizard to create a single-chart or multi-chart dashboard.
 * Select **Dashboards > Create Dashboard**, drag in the Templates widget, and select an integration, then pick the dashboards and charts you'd like to include.
 * Select **Dashboards > All Dashboards** and click **Create Dashboard**
 * Select **Browse > Metrics** and click **Create Dashboard**.

-### Create a Dashboard from Metrics or Charts
+### Create a Dashboard from Metrics Data or Charts

-It's easy to create a dashboard from metrics or by selecting a chart.
+It's easy to create a dashboard from metrics data or by selecting a chart.

 <table style="width: 100%;">
 <tbody>